wesleycamargo/azure-docs.pt-br/articles/ansible/ansible-run-playbook-in-cloudshell.md

 ---
 # <a name="run-ansible-with-bash-in-azure-cloud-shell"></a>Executar Ansible com Back no Azure Cloud Shell

-Neste tutorial, você aprenderá a usar o Bash no Cloud Shell para configurar uma assinatura do Azure como seu espaço de trabalho Ansible.
+Neste tutorial, você aprenderá a usar o Bash no Cloud Shell para configurar uma assinatura do Azure como seu workspace Ansible.

 ## <a name="prerequisites"></a>Pré-requisitos